Type 2 Diabetes Management

 Managing diabetes with Northwestern Medicine

 Nutrition services at Northwestern Medicine offer one-on-one nutrition and weight management counseling to help you meet your health goals and better manage medical conditions.
-For instance, registered dietitians at our Geneva and Glen Ellyn locations will meet with you to develop long-term goals and food plans that complement your lifestyle and preferences.
-In addition, our accredited outpatient Diabetes Education Program provides comprehensive education and training on diabetes with our staff of certified diabetes educators and dietitians.
+For instance, registered dietitians will meet with you to develop long-term goals and food plans that complement your lifestyle and preferences.
+In addition, our accredited outpatient Diabetes Education Programs provide comprehensive education and training on diabetes with our staff of certified diabetes educators and dietitians.

 Our services are designed to help you stay healthy, as well as promptly diagnose and effectively treat you when necessary.
 We also can help you manage a chronic condition.
 Our aim is to be your partner for achieving and maintaining your overall good health.